33. In Love With Spring: My Novel Online

 “Why would Jung hang out with a whiney baby like Hesse?”
 Charles asked.

-“He was only a whiney baby when he was young,” Jules answered, still marveling at the connection.
+“He was only a whiney baby when he was young,” Jules answered.
 “As he got older, he found peace.”

 Mandy surprised everyone with her decision to take night courses in business accounting.